SubratShrestha/Notes/UNSW/20T2/2041Comp/unix.md

 **ls: ** prints out the files in a directory with stdout if its okay, and stderr if it runs into a problem.
-It can take command line arguments.
+It can take command line arguments. `-l` to get the long version of some file, that includes its permissions and stuff, `-a` to get the list of all files, including hidden ones.